 There are several kits on the market for filling bare patches, containing grass seed, food and compost.
 In our experience, these work well.
 Otherwise you can do it yourself using grass seed.
 Rake over the area, then sow the grass seed and cover with compost or soil.
 Water the area well for the first few months while it settles in.

 Most of us mow the lawn fairly regularly during the growing season, but the season to a really smart finish is to have neat edges.

 If your lawn edges haven't been cut for a while, recut them using a half-moon tool or spade, and a taut guide line or straight board as a guide.
-Then every time you mow your lawn, trim the edges with a long-handled trimmer or strimmer.
-Be careful with powerful strimmers as they are hard to control and difficult to cut a neat edge with.
-Find our top strimmers for lawn edging.
+Then every time you mow your lawn, trim the edges with a long-handled trimmer or grass trimmer.
+Be careful with powerful grass trimmers as they are hard to control and difficult to cut a neat edge with.